medieval-source-book/jekyll-site/_texts/Memorial_on_the_Bones_of_the_Buddha.md

 sdr: https://purl.stanford.edu/druid
 image: /assets/img/text/Memorial_on_the_Bones_of_the_Buddha.jpg
 thumb: /assets/img/text/Memorial_on_the_Bones_of_the_Buddha-thumb.jpg
+imagesource: |
-imagesource: "Buddha, Probably Amitabha (Amituofo), Early 7th C., T'ang Dynasty, Hollow dry lacquer with traces of gilt and polychrome pigment and gilding.
+  Buddha, Probably Amitabha (Amituofo), Early 7th C., T'ang Dynasty, Hollow dry lacquer with traces of gilt and polychrome pigment and gilding.
 Metropolitan Museum of Art, Rogers Fund, 1919,  19.186.
-[Public Domain]]"
+[Public Domain]]
 fulltext: |